bhushangahire/comfy-admin-constructor/README.md

 There are plans to make CAC more flexible in the future, but right now it assumes a few things about your CMS install:

 * You access CMS at **/admin** and not /cms-admin
-* You use HAML and SASS
+* You use HAML in your views
 * You don't store your models in sub-directories
 * Your admin controllers and views are stored in **controllers/admin** and **views/admin**, respectively
 * Your CMS initializer will need to specify a custom navigation template at **views/admin/_navigation.html.haml***